Smartmelon/BandSpace/pages/en/mapping-instruction.md

 The difficulty information of the beatmap is defaulted as EASY but can be modified in the drop-down box in the upper-right corner.
 In one song file, each of the 4 instrument map can be set to different difficulty levels, and the difficulty information will be displayed in-game on the song selection page.

-## **Generate lighting effects for spectral surfaces**
+## **Generate lighting effects for beatmaps**
-Remember the cool lighting effects you saw when playing the official beatmap?
-You can add the same effect to your own beatmap!
-There is no extra operation required, the system will generate a suited lighting effect for you when exit the beatmap editor, based on your finally saved beatmap.
+Remember the cool lighting effects when playing the official beatmaps?
+You can add the same effect to your own beatmaps!
+There is no extra operation required, the system will generate a suited lighting effect for you when saving the beatmap.
 But reminded that the current lighting arrangement refers to the beatmap of the drum, and if you have not designed the beatmap for the "drum", you probably won't be able to get a good lighting effect.

 ## **Save your work!**
 Lastly, Click the "Save" button on the bottom-right corner or just press "Ctrl"+"S" on the keyboard to save your work!